Guest blog: Top tax tips for Airbnb rentals

 Main residence exemption

-Capital gains tax is a tax you pay when you sell an asset such as property.
-Generally, you do not pay CGT when you sell the home you live in because of what is known as the main residence exemption.
-However, if you are using part of your home as a short-term rental, e.g. a room or granny flat, your home will not be fully exempt from CGT.
-You may be required to apportion the gain (based on the size of the area rented out and the period of rent relative to the ownership
+However, if you are using part of your home as a short-term rental (e.g. a room or granny flat), your home will not be fully exempt from CGT.
+You may be required to apportion the gain (based on the size of the area rented out and the period of rent relative to the ownership period) and report an amount as a taxable gain.

 A holiday home that you use as a short-term rental generally does not qualify for a CGT exemption.
 However, there could be an opportunity to treat it as your main residence.
 If you lived in it prior to renting it out you may treat it as your main residence for up to six years.